 This means keeping the screens simple while still using focus techniques.
 For example, incorporate lots of white space to allow designs to “breath”.
 This will focus attention on important information.

 Using high-contrast items, headlines, etc. will create a visual hierarchy so guests know where to look.

 For interactive designs, it’s important to not overcomplicate your interface.
 Controls should be intuitive and visitors should be able to go back to previous listings with ease.

 Because directories tend to be in lobbies or outdoors, lighting is a unique consideration for the design.
 Lighting will impact how easy it is for your visitors to read the directory.

 Take into account natural light shifts during the day.
 Hence, test the legibility of your digital building directory throughout the day.

 Colors help your viewers to separate the different elements of your design.
 So, good color contrast improves legibility while poor contrast kills legibility.

 Different colors also evoke different emotions:

-- Often, warm, bright colors are more visible and make items seem larger.
+- Warm bright colors: often more visible and make items seem larger.
 Also, they tend to convey a sense of welcome.

-- Cold, bright hues like azure, silver, or lavender tend to convey a modern and professional feel.
+- Cold, bright hues: such as azure, silver, or lavender tend to convey a modern and professional feel.

-- Cold, dark colors such as navy, green, or violet express a sense of stability and quality.
-Nevertheless, you should apply caution when using them to showcase content because they usually tend to blend in with other colors instead of producing rich contrasts.
+- Cold, dark colors: such as navy, green, or violet express a sense of stability and quality.
+Nevertheless, apply caution when using cold, dark colors to showcase content.
+They usually tend to blend in with other colors instead of producing rich contrasts.

-When evaluating building directories, it’s extremely important to consider how guests will use and interact with it.
-This should be your primary driver, and where you will want to draw an ROI – when implemented in the right way, digital building directories will add tremendous value by creating a better, more customized experience for both guests and tenants.
+How your guests use and interact with your building directory should be your primary driver.
+When implemented in the right way, digital building directories will add tremendous value by creating a better, more customized experience for both guests and tenants.